Start9Labs/documentation/site/source/user-manual/flashing/flashing-x86.rst

 #.
 Click "Flash!".
 You may be asked to approve the unusually large disk target and/or enter your password.
 Both are normal.

 #.
-After this completes, you may remove the newly flashed drive from your computer, insert it into the device you intend to install StartOS onto.
+After this completes, you may remove the newly flashed drive from your computer, and insert it into the device you intend to install StartOS onto.

+#.
+Plug the USB drive into the device and power on.
+Follow the on-screen instructions to Install StartOS (use "Re-Install" to preserve data, or "Factory Reset" to wipe the device).
+After install is complete, you will be prompted to remove your USB drive.

     .. note:: Always perfer the fastest available USB 3.0+ port - typically this is blue or labeled "SS" (SuperSpeed)